chengzh2008/single_resource_restful_api/README.md

 # Single Resource RESTful API

-Hello there!
-This is my **my express framework**, made from the pure vanilla node.
+## Technologies used in this RESTful API:
+	NodeJs, Express, MongoDB, Mongoose, Grunt, Chai, Chai-http, and some third-party libraries

+This is the RESTFUL API server backed by MongoDB.

 ## Usage

 **Installation**:
-`npm install -g simple_express_framework`
+`npm install single_resource_restful_api`

-**Then in your code**: Just as simple as three lines of code, a RESTFUL web server is good to go.
+**Then in your code**: Just require the server installed.
+Then your server is up and running.

-	var myExpress = require('simple_express_framework');
-	myExpress.addResources('unicorns');
-	myExpress.addResources('footballs'); // you can add whatever resource you need myExpress.startServer(4000); // take port number that you want

-	// json data is stored at server root directory /data/<your resource>/id.json
+	require('./single_resource_restful_api')

 ## Test the server